clojurewerkz/legacy-blog/source/_posts/2012-12-29-the-clojurewerkz-project-in-2012.markdown

 Langohr is a [Clojure RabbitMQ client](http://clojurerabbitmq.info) that embraces [AMQP 0.9.1 Model](http://www.rabbitmq.com/tutorials/amqp-concepts.html).

 Although Langohr is the oldest ClojureWerkz project, it hasn't reached `1.0` yet.
-It has, however, went through a number of breaking changes after real world feedback and is shaping up nicely, including the docs.
+It has, however, gone through a number of breaking changes after real world feedback and is shaping up nicely, including the docs.

 We are finishing adding RabbitMQ HTTP API support to it in the near future.